 Will the INDIRECT formula result in errors?
 Yes, of course!

-The following screenshot illustrates the outcome when we try to input A1 style address notation for cell_reference_as_string and indicate FALSE for the is_A1_notation parameter.
+The following screenshot illustrates the outcome when you try to input A1 style address notation for cell_reference_as_string and FALSE for the is_A1_notation parameter.

 The vice versa is also true, as indicated in the snapshot below.